 TRAVEL HACKS FOR WHEN YOU ARRIVE

-Sometimes the best way to explore the city (and see the majority of it) is with one of these bad boys.
-Traveling to a major urban center?
+BUY CITY PASSES - Sometimes the best way to explore the city (and see the majority of it) is with one of these bad boys.
+Travelling to a major urban centre?
 Buying a city pass can help you save if you want to hit up the popular tourist attractions.
 Paris' Museum Pass , for example, will get you free entry into more than 60 popular museums and monuments in the city.
 The Lisboa card, Berlin card and London card offer similar things...We also recommend the open-top city bus tours where you can hop on and off as you please!

 DO (What's worth forking out more money for): Treat yourself to good food and amazing experiences while you're there.
 That's why you've budgeted on accommodation and flights in the first place.
 When you look back you won't remember the euros you saved but the memories you bought, whether it's a nice restaurant or a festival ticket!